codacy-badger/DFFC/doc/TestPlan.md

 |                        |                                    |            |
 |                        |                                    |            |

-\[List any assumptions made during the development of this **Test Plan** that may affect its successful execution if those assumptions are proven incorrect.
-Assumptions might relate to work you assume other teams are doing, expectations that certain aspects of the product or environment are stable, and so forth\].

 | **Assumption to be proven** | **Impact of Assumption being incorrect** | **Owners** |
 | --------------------------- | ---------------------------------------- | ---------- |